SwiftERM Hyper-personalisation for ecommerce email marketing

 Select Knowledge Management Solutions to Better Expose Corporate and Community-Generated Knowledge to Internet Search Tools

 Many customer service organisations invest in customer web self-service to expose the knowledge to customers who visit their corporate site, and to customer communities as a vehicle for peer-to-peer support.
-However, they don’t initially consider how customers will land on these sites, and they underestimate the impact of common customer behavior of “Googling it” when looking for answers.
+However, they don’t initially consider how customers will land on these sites, and they underestimate the impact of common customer behaviour of “Googling it” when looking for answers.

 If this is not addressed properly, when customers query a solution on a search engine, other sources of information are rated as the first results.
 This leads to frustration, higher customer effort, and loss of selling and engagement opportunities.

-This challenge can be overcome by selecting knowledge solutions, customer and partner community solutions with search engine optimisation (SEO) capabilities.
+This challenge can be overcome by selecting knowledge solutions, and customer and partner community solutions with search engine optimisation (SEO) capabilities.

 In addition, an active community environment will help.
 Active communities generate a large depth and breadth of variety and scale of knowledge.
 Search engines pick up on exact phrasing, which customers contribute to the community when they ask a question on a particular forum.

 Search engines also identify the most frequently visited sites.
-This means that as organisations drive more customers to the community through search engines or through their own marketing, sales and customer service teams, the likelihood of the customers being exposed as a reliable source of knowledge increases.
+This means that as organisations drive more customers to the community through search engines or their marketing, sales and customer service teams, the likelihood of the customers being exposed as a reliable source of knowledge increases.

 For some, it will be important to curate these knowledge sources to ensure that sensitive or competitive information isn’t inadvertently exposed.
 This can be managed by making a select few items harder to find or only findable if the customer has the specific error code or password.